 The June Solstice

 In the Gregorian calendar the June solstice dates vary.
-For example, it was on June 20 in 2012 and falls on June 21 at 5:04 AM UTC in 2013.
+For example, it occurs on June 21 in 2014 and 2015 but on June 20 in 2016.
 A June 22 solstice will not occur until June 22, 2203.
-The last time there was a June 22 solstice, was in 1971.
+The last time there was a June 22 solstice was in 1971.

 The varying dates of the solstice are mainly due to the calendar system – most western countries use the Gregorian calendar, which has 365 days in a year, or 366 days in a leap year.
 As for the tropical year, it is approximately 365.242199 days, but varies from year to year because of the influence of other planets.
 A tropical year is the length of time that the sun takes to return to the same position in the cycle of seasons, as seen from Earth.
 The exact orbital and daily rotational motion of the Earth, such as the “wobble” in the Earth's axis (precession), also contributes to the changing solstice dates.

 - Seasons Calculator – When seasons start